Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/entry-point.md

 When creating Python UDFs, specify the Python function to be called in `entry_point`.

 ## Example
-For example, if you have a Python UDF in `functions/my_function.py` with the following code which has a function named `main` as the entry point:
+For example, if you have a Python UDF in `functions/my_function.py` with the following code which uses the function `main` as the entry point:

 <File name='functions/my_function.py'>